rockneurotiko/go-tgbot/README.md

 The `"token"` is the token that [@botfather](https://telegram.me/botfather) gives you when you create a new bot.

-After that, you can add your functions that will be executed, right now only support text messages, but in a short time you will can add custom conditions of messages, and file callbacks.
+After that, you can add your functions that will be executed, see bellow to see the the different ways and conditions for your functions, choose the proper one.
 This functions are called in a goroutine, so don't worry to "hang" the bot :-)

+### Call in text messages

 Currently, there are two function signatures that you can use: